This post is brought to you by Luxury Resorts.

 We’ve yet to visit each of the country’s 27 National Parks, but we are doing our best to cross them all off our Costa Rica bucket list.
 In the meantime, here are our favorite seven spots we have visited—it should be enough to get you started on your own adventures through Costa Rica’s National Parks!

 Pro Traveler Tip: Luckily, there are plenty of stylish accommodation options nearby most of the parks.
-We prefer luxury accommodation or glamping to sleeping bags any day.
 These Costa Rica luxury resorts look particularly awesome.
+If you’re looking for a more rugged experience click here for camping inspiration.

 7 Must-Visit National Parks In Costa Rica